peimanja/artifactory_exporter/README.md

 ## Note

 This exporter is under development and more metrics will be added later.
-Tested on Artifactory Enterprise and OSS version `6.16.0`.
+Tested on Artifactory Commercial, Enterprise and OSS version `6.x` and `7.x`.

 ## Authentication